 So who am I?
 My name is Derek Davison.
 My credentials include Master’s degrees in public policy from Carnegie Mellon University and in Middle East Studies at the University of Chicago, as well as a stint working overseas, in Qatar.
 After Chicago, my wife’s career led me to the DC-area, where I’ve been trying to make it doing the two things I enjoy the most: research and writing.
 I do a lot of that here, but you can also find my work out there on the world wide web and, if you’re an aficionado of podcasts and/or Arabic-language television, you might even see or hear me sometime.

 So that’s me.
 On Twitter I am @dwdavison9318, and over on Facebook I’ve created a page for this blog here.
 Please, if there’s a post here you really like, help me by sharing it on those or other social media platforms.
-And if you like my work here overall, it would be wonderful if you’d support this site (via Patreon or PayPal) and contribute to its continued growth.
+And if you like my work here overall, it would be wonderful if you’d support this site and contribute to its continued growth.
+Sustained monthly support via Patreon is wonderful, but if you’re more of the “one time” giver then PayPal is great too.
 I’ve got plans for growing and developing attwiw that can only happen with your support.
 Thanks for indulging this fundraising appeal, and as always thanks for reading.